JCMenchi/amazebot/README.md

 # amazebot
-A bot has to escpe from a simple maze.
+A bot has to escape from a simple maze.